 I called the daughter, Kim, and we arranged to meet.
 I made a call to one of my favorite problem-solvers, and instantly lined up a pint of frozen sheep colostrum.
 I found Kim, a lovely young woman, sitting in her car with the newborn porcupine draped sleepily over her arm.
 As Kim handed over her charge, she explained that she was a fishing guide, and showed me the tool she wore around her neck that she had used to clip the umbilical cord.
-If a poor creature was to enter the world in such a way, at least she had the astoundingly good fortune to be found by such a kind-hearted and competent benefactor.

 Thus began my return journey into the life of a porcupine.
 Dandelion the Dreadful, as she would soon become, was likely conceived in mid-October.
 As is typical of her kind, she was born with her incisors erupted, eyes open, a coat of black fur, and a set of tiny quills that had hardened and were ready for action by the time I received her, just a couple of hours after her birth.
 She weighed over a pound, big for a porcupette.